DID YOU KNOW

 Tip #1 Anything Cold or From the Freezer May Help

-A wet washcloth is ideal because babies like the rough texture and the cold water eases swelling in the gums.
-Other cool items include refrigerated teething rings, rusks, or chilled vegetables that can be gummed without falling apart and causing choking
+A wet washcloth is ideal as the cold water eases swelling in the gums.
+Other cool items include refrigerated teething rings, rusks, or chilled vegetables that can be gummed without falling apart to cause a choking hazard

-Tip # 2 Numbing Gums: Natural or Drugstore Finds
+Tip # 2 Numbing Gums: Natural or Pharmacy Finds

 Tip # 3 Help Infants Calm Down and De-Stress

 Try soothing your baby with soft music, talking or massage.
-You can give infants cool, weak chamomile tea, which may help them to sleep while cooling the mouth.
-Have some yourself, for a little break.
+You can give infants cool, weak chamomile tea which may help them sleep.

 THE USE OF A DUMMY OR PACIFIER

 The longer your baby uses a dummy, the more likely it is to change the way their teeth grow.
-This can result in a crossbite or overbite, where the top and bottom teeth don't meet properly.
-You may notice this if your child uses his dummy beyond two years or three years old.
+This can result in a crossbite or overbite where the top and bottom teeth don't meet properly.
+You may notice this if your child uses their dummy beyond two or three years old.
 The more damaging effects are usually seen in children who have used a dummy for 4 years or more.

 Long-term dummy use may also lead to:

-- Speech and language problems – having a dummy in the mouth may not give children the opportunity to explore the full range of tongue movements to make all the speech sounds and they may have fewer opportunities to use sounds to communicate with a dummy in their mouth.
+- Speech and language problems – Having a dummy in the mouth may not give children the opportunity to explore the full range of tongue movements to make the full range of speech sounds necessary for well versed and fluent conversation

-Usually, you can reverse the effects of thumb-sucking up to the age of 5-6 years.
-This is because children usually still have their baby teeth.
+Usually, you can reverse the effects of thumb-sucking by up to the age of 5-6 years.
+This is because children most likely will still have their baby teeth.